 Requesting a Copy of a Minor's Abstract in the Office of a Registry Agent

 A parent/legal guardian may apply on behalf of a minor (person under 18 years of age), who is not self-supporting or married.
-The parent/guardian must supply acceptable identification, complete the Driver Abstract Statement of Intent (REG 3388) form (pdf) by checking the 5(1)(b)(iv) box and the appropriate box for the type of driver’s abstract required.
+The parent/guardian must supply acceptable identification, complete the Driver Abstract Statement of Intent (REG 3388) form (pdf) NEW May 13th, 2015 by checking the 5(1)(b)(iv) box and the appropriate box for the type of driver’s abstract required.
 The form must be signed and dated in front of a registry agent clerk that also signs the form as a witness.

 Other Types of Requests